BaPSF/bapsflib/docs/using_lapd/read_from_digi.inc.rst

 .. py:currentmodule:: bapsflib.lapd

-Digitizer data is read using the :meth:`~File.read_data` method on :class:`~File`.
+Digitizer data is read using the :meth:`~bapsflib.lapd._hdf.file.File.read_data` method on :class:`~bapsflib.lapd._hdf.file.File`.
 The method also has the option of mating control device data at the time of declaration (see section :ref:`read_digi_adding_controls`) [#]_.

-At a minimum, the :meth:`~File.read_data` method only needs a board number and channel number to extract data.
+At a minimum, the :meth:`~bapsflib.lapd._hdf.file.File.read_data` method only needs a board number and channel number to extract data.
 For example, the entire dataset for a signal attached to :code:`board=1` and :code:`channel=0` can be extracted as follows: